On Air Now

 Alexander Armstrong is a bass-baritone with a deep love for choral singing.
-Alexander was a choirboy at Durham Cathedral and choral scholar at Trinity College, Cambridge, where he recorded several CDs with the choir.
-He had considered going on to study at the Royal College of Music, but then he met Ben Miller and turned to a career in comedy instead.
+He cut his teeth as a choir boy at Durham Cathedral, and was later awarded a choral scholarship at Trinity College, Cambridge, where he recorded several CDs with the choir.
+He even considered going on to study at the Royal College of Music... before he met Ben Miller.

 Singing has always remained central to Alexander’s life and career.
 In 2015, the much-loved TV host released his first classical album: A Year of Songs.
 The album is a collection of pieces that are special to Alexander, including Rothbury Hills – a song from the area in which he grew up – and Londonderry Air.

 “I have never actually abandoned singing,” he explains.
 “I have sung at lots of friends’ weddings and family events to keep up my classical repertoire, and I get together with a music teacher every few months.”
 Every Christmas, Alexander sings a carol concert with his friends Sir Tim Rice and Kit Hesketh-Harvey.

 On his Classic FM show, and through his role as ambassador for Cathedral Music Trust, Alexander champions beautiful choral music composed and performed in the UK.

 “I owe my entire career to my experience as a chorister,” Armstrong has said.
 “It was where I learnt to perform, where I learnt to use the full range of my voice; where I learnt to listen, where I learnt to write comedy – but most importantly it was where I learnt the wonderful truth that something exceptional, something as beautiful as anything anywhere, can be created just by you and your friends.”